jhoelzel/cronor/ReadMe.md

 # Cronor

-Cronor is a kubernetes cron job image with one task: change our deployment depending its day or night.
+Cronor is a kubernetes cron job image with one task: change our deployment depending if it's day or night.
 This is a showcase of how easily the kubernetes api can be implemented directly into your code in multiple ways.
-I chose the cronjob because it is perfect for our scenario: once an hour check if our deployment is correctly scaled and deployed.
+I chose the cronjob because it is perfect for our scenario: once an hour check if our deployment is correctly scaled and deployed, but the packages could easily be implemented in other applications like webapplications, GRPC servers and more.

 ## What does it do?